These websites provide additional information related to privacy and security. They are not associated with Ally, but are helpful consumer resources.

 FDIC Consumer Protection

-The Federal Deposit Insurance Corporation’s (FDIC) online presentation titled “Don’t Be an Online Victim: How to Guard against Internet Thieves and Electronic Scams” provides steps you can take to prevent becoming a victim of financial fraud.
+The Federal Deposit Insurance Corporation (FDIC) provides a comprehensive resource center for protecting your finances, understanding financial privacy and avoiding identity theft and fraud.
+This includes an online presentation titled “Don’t Be an Online Victim: How to Guard against Internet Thieves and Electronic Scams” that highlights steps you can take to prevent becoming a victim of financial fraud.

 National Cyber Security Alliance